JoseOmolon/myprofile.io/README.md

 - **Professional Layout**: Clean, user-friendly interface designed to highlight my work.
 - **About Me Section**: A brief introduction to who I am and my professional goals.
 - **Project Showcase**: Displays the projects I’ve built, including descriptions, technologies used, and links to live demos or repositories.
+- **Contact Section**: Makes it easy for potential employers and collaborators to get in touch with me.